dpotapov/go-pages/README.md

   component.
 In the second case, the `<c:arg>` definition declares possible inputs for the component (serves as a documentation and type checking) and default values.

+- `c:var` attribute is valid only for the `<c:NAME>` import element.
+It defines a variable name where the component result will be stored.
+The variable can be referenced in the parent component.

 - `c:if`, `c:else-if`, `c:else` attribute for conditional rendering.

 - `c:for` attribute for iterating over a slice or a map.